marceneperry/bib_db/README.md

   - After you have entered all data and exited editing mode press `Ctrl-P` to save the book to the database
 - `List Articles` Display a list of articles
   - Use up and down arrow keys to move through the list of books in the database
+  - - Use `Ctrl-D` to delete the selected article
 - `Article Add` Add a new article
     - To begin editing press `Alt-I`
     - To exit editing press `Alt-X`